 COVID-related staffing issues force more Philly schools to go virtual

+Driving the news: This means almost half of the schools in the district's system will be virtual this week.

-- The move comes a day after the district decided to temporarily pause in-person learning in 81 schools, bringing the total to 84.
+- The move came a day after the district decided to temporarily pause in-person learning in 81 schools, bringing the total to 92.

-Driving the news: Northeast Community Propel Academy, General Louis Wagner Middle School, and Anne Frank Elementary will all shift to virtual learning this week, the School District of Philadelphia announced Tuesday, when students returned from winter break.

-- More than a third of schools in the district's system will be virtual this week.

 Between the lines: Philadelphia is experiencing a surge of COVID-19 cases, with a nearly 40% positivity rate.

-Note: Editor's note: This piece was updated with the latest number of schools switching to virtual learning.